- 1 Diablo 2 Quests and Areas

 The Gidbinn (The Blade of the Old Religion)

 Optional: may be skipped or completed later.
 After completing Golden Bird, an optional conversation with Hratli introduces this quest.
 In the Flayer Jungle, find a round altar with a mirage Gidbinn knife floating above it, and attempt to retrieve it.
-It will vanish, and not long afterward a unique or champion flayer will attack.
+The mirage will vanish, and not long afterward a unique or champion flayer will attack.
 Kill the flayer to obtain the unique Gidbinn dagger, then return to Kurast Docks and give the dagger to Ormus.

 Reward: a free rare ring, and opportunity to hire an Iron Wolf mercenary.
 (A volunteer Iron Wolf joins you if you hadn’t already previously hired a Rogue or Town Guard mercenary in a previous act.)